fys4220/fys4220.github.io/fys4220-jbook/index.md

 You can navigate between pages on this site by using the arrow keys on your keyboard.
 ```

-<font color='red'>These pages are under active development and will be updated as the course progresses.</font>
+<font color='red'>These pages are under active development and may be updated as the course progresses.</font>